Flag of Ivory Coast

 The national flag of Ivory Coast (or Côte d'Ivoire) is a vertical tricolour of orange, white, and green, with a 2:3 width-to-length ratio.
 It was adopted on 3 December 1959 with the passing of law no. 59-240 by the Ivorian Legislative Assembly, and is defined in Article 48 of the country's 2016 constitution.
-It is similar to the flag of Ireland, which is the same tricolour but reversed and with wider proportions.
+It is similar to the flag of Ireland, but with the tricolour reversed and with less oblong proportions.

 The symbolism of the flag's colours and layout has been variously interpreted as representing aspects of the country's growth and geography.
 The president's office uses the meaning assigned by then state minister Jean Delafosse in a speech he gave after the flag was adopted.
 Delafosse stated that orange represents Ivorians' land, struggle, and blood; white represents peace and order; and green represents hope and a better future.

 Adoption

 The results of the 1958 French constitutional referendum led to the French Fourth Republic being replaced with the Fifth Republic and the French Union with the French Community, under which most colonies became "autonomous states", including Ivory Coast on 4 December 1958.
 The new status allowed the adoption of a distinct flag for the first time, in place of the French flag.
 The orange, white, and green tricolour was adopted by law no. 59-240, passed by the Ivorian Legislative Assembly on 3 December 1959, just before the first anniversary of the country's autonomy.
 The French commissioner had suggested a red, white, and blue tricolour with stars, but Ivorians wanted a greater departure from the flag of their former colonial ruler.
 Conversely, the vexillologist Whitney Smith claimed that, in contrast to neighbouring post-colonial states, Ivory Coast rejected the pan-African colours of green, yellow, and red for its national flag because of its close ties to France.